TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 > The advantage of PC/SC is that applications do not have to acknowledge the details corresponding to the smart card reader when communicating with the smart card.
 This application can function with any reader that complies with the PC/SC standard. ([src](https://www.cardlogix.com/glossary/pc-sc/)).

-On Windows we have WinSCard API, but on Linux we have [pcsc-lite](https://pcsclite.apdu.fr/):
+On Windows, we have WinSCard API, but on macOS, we have [pcsc-lite](https://pcsclite.apdu.fr/):

 > PC/SC is the de facto cross-platform API for accessing smart card readers.
-It is published by [PC/SC Workgroup](http://www.pcscworkgroup.com/) but the _"reference implementation"_ is Windows.
+It is published by [PC/SC Workgroup](http://www.pcscworkgroup.com/), but the _"reference implementation"_ is Windows.
 Linux and Mac OS X use the open source [pcsc-lite](https://pcsclite.apdu.fr/) package. ([src](https://github.com/OpenSC/OpenSC/wiki/PCSC-and-pcsc-lite))

-Everything looks good from the first sight: `libykcs11` uses `pcsc-lite`, both of them are available on Linux.
+Everything looks good at first sight: `libykcs11` uses `pcsc-lite`, both of them are available on Linux.
 Seems like nothing stops us from scard logon.
 Unfortunately, there is one thing.

 The target machine tries to open a new session using the transferred smart card credentials.
-Internally, the same high-level APIs are used except WinSCard API.
+Internally, the same high-level APIs are used except for the WinSCard API.
 All WinSCard API calls are redirected to the client machine (via [[MS-RDPESC]: Remote Desktop Protocol: Smart Card Virtual Channel Extension](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpesc/0428ca28-b4dc-46a3-97c3-01887fa44a90)).
 Soooo?
-Obviously, we will call `pcsc-lite` API on linux instead WinSCard, because we do not have WinSCard API here.
-The problem is that the `pcsc-lite` API does not match WinSCard API identically.
+Obviously, we will call the `pcsc-lite` API on macOS instead of WinSCard because we do not have WinSCard here.
+The problem is that the `pcsc-lite` API does not match the WinSCard API identically.
 There are differences:

 * Most of them are listed in the documentation: [https://pcsclite.apdu.fr/api/group__API.html#differences](https://pcsclite.apdu.fr/api/group__API.html#differences).